 Hovnanian's multidisciplinary practice spans from photography, video, sculpture, painting, and installation, delving into the social codes surrounding femininity and gender relations, as well as broader value systems and the means by which we formulate our public selves.
 Questioning the role of art in today's society, Hovnanian's work navigates the post-internet world, investigating contemporary notions of narcissism, obsession and intimacy, and alienating addiction to modern technological devices and media.
 Her installations establish surreal and immersive environments that challenge viewers to examine their own cultural values.
-After living and working in Italy for part of each year of the past decade, Hovnanian comes to Venice with her most intimate exhibition to date, releasing the transformative power of our inner selves.
+With a decade-long relationship with Italy, Hovnanian comes to Venice with her most intimate exhibition to date, releasing the transformative power of our inner selves.